southvictor/pleco-management/README.md

 ### Chinese Practice Tool

 A tool to help you practice Chinese.
+Integrates with the Pleco app.

 #### Usage